-Though it was a hotspot most tourists would likely visit, the sceneries there were promising and one of a kind.
-Also there weren’t too many people thronging the village when we visited, so it was fine with me.
+Though it was a popular hotspot, the scenery there was stunning.
+There weren’t too many people thronging the village when we visited, so that was a bonus for us.

 We decided to take a walk and find our way to the Cat Cat Village, and our decision proved worthy.
 On our way we passed by some houses of the locals, which had very distinct characteristics compared to houses in other parts of Vietnam.